NickPax/my-website/_structures/kw2.md

 ---
 layout: structure
-title: Top Ten Differences Between Morson's and BGGP
+title: Ten More Differences Between Morson's and BGGP
 ---